tdhock/change-tutorial/Submission.md

 ## Goals

-TODO: update the following with Toby's goals

 Following the course participants will be able to:
-* recognize datasets that potentially contain changepoints
+* recognize datasets that potentially contain changepoints.
-* identify appropriate changepoint methods dependent on the type of change suspected
+* identify appropriate changepoint methods dependent on the type of change suspected.
+* create labels that indicate presence or absence of changepoints, for supervised analysis.
-* perform changepoint analyses using a variety of techniques in R
+* perform changepoint analyses using unsupervised and supervised methods.
-* check assumptions made within a changepoint analysis
+* check assumptions made within a changepoint analysis.
-* summarize and evaluate results of a changepoint analysis
+* summarize and evaluate results of a changepoint analysis.
+* compare the accuracy of different changepoint detection methods using cross-validation.

 ## Detailed Outline

-RK: Any chance of doing a 70/90 split given i'm covering the "what is a changepoint" material too?
-I did the last session in 3 hours so trying to cram the same content in less than half the time isn't going to work.
+Note that we will include interactive exercises using http://rcloud.social/, each of about 2-5 minutes.
+These exercises will permit students to interactively experiment and learn about change-point detection from the R command line.

-### Rebecca, 80 minutes
+### Rebecca, 90 minutes

 #### What is changepoint analysis and the different types of changepoints?
 10 minutes